 I was watching the fashion documentary Dior and I on Netflix, and I was reminded of my own time spent in the fashion industry.
-When I tell people that I used to work in fashion but now work with food, they’re often surprised.
+When I tell people that I used to work in fashion but now work with food and make pastries like this croquembouche, they’re often surprised.
 For me, however, the transition felt very natural and homogeneous.

 In my old job, I used to work with a design team to create various marketing visuals, including look books and digital content that could be shared via social media.
 Art and creativity were always the basis for my work.

 When it comes to food, especially baked goods and pastries, I find the same to be true.
 Whether I decide to decorate a simple saffron cake with a single pear, or build a tower of choux pastry as I’ve done here with this croquembouche, I’m constantly trying to convey my perspective of design through food.

 A croquembouche, also known as croque-en-bouche (literally meaning crunches in the mouth), is composed of small cream puffs, piled high on top of each other in a tree/cone shape, then decorated with spun sugar.

 It’s usually a dessert reserved for very special occasions, or in my opinion, a fabulous holiday party.
 They look very impressive, but they are honestly easier to create than some of the holiday cakes or confectionaries you might see during this time of the year.

 I think it’s the spun sugar that really makes a croquembouche look as magical as it does.
 For me, the spun sugar is the most fun part of creating this dessert.
 I usually take my whisk and dip it in the prepared caramel sauce, then drape it this way and that way over the tower of pastry balls.

 Doing this gives the croquembouche the effect of looking like it has danced in a frenzy, leaving wispy twirls of sugar in its track.